guotong1988/guotong1988.github.io/research/_posts/2024-02-01-auto-re-label.md

 Our method contains 4 steps:

-1. It is a text classification task.
+1. It is a classification task.
 We have a human labeled dataset-v0 and a model-v0 that is trained on dataset-v0's training dataset.

 2. Using model-v1 to predict the classification label for dataset-v0.
 If the predicted label of dataset-v0 (training dataset and dev dataset) do not equal to the human label of dataset-v0, we think they are the noisy data.